Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Proof of the main lemma

-Similarly, if $SR$ and $SR^\prime$ are non-crossing, then the contradiction is that one of the shared-routes is left-oriented, and the other is right-oriented; see \S \ref{ssec:oriented-highways}.
-Indeed, in the open case (Figure \ref{subfig:open-non-crossing-shared-route}), this violates that their ends have matching orientations, and in the closed case (Figure \ref{subfig:closed-non-crossing-shared-route}), this violates that we are assuming that both $W$ and $W^\prime$ are closed-left-oriented; see the beginning of \S \ref{ssec:intersection-points}.
+Similarly, if $SR$ and $SR^\prime$ are non-crossing, the contradiction is that one of the shared-routes is left-oriented, and the other is right-oriented; see Definition \ref{def:orientationsofnoncrossingsharedroutes}.
+Indeed, in the open case (Figure \ref{subfig:open-non-crossing-shared-route}), this violates their matching end orientations (by the Fellow-Traveler Lemma), and in the closed case (Figure \ref{subfig:closed-non-crossing-shared-route}), this violates that both $W$ and $W^\prime$ are closed-left-oriented; see the beginning of \S \ref{ssec:intersection-points}.

 The backward direction of the claim is proved by symmetry. \end{proof}